CryptoChat-dev/CryptoChat2/README.md

 ### Encryption

 All messages sent through the official CryptoChat clients are end-to-end encrypted locally, meaning nobody except for the message recipients can read their contents.
-If you need more piece of mind during your chats, use the random key generator for an extra-secure key (it would take 3,505 years to crack!).
+If you need more piece of mind during your chats, use the random key generator for an extra-secure key (it would take 27,255,689 years to crack!<sub>[Source](https://www.rempe.us/diceware/#eff)</sub>).

 ### Ephemeral